-Questions News Reporters Should Ask
+Questions News Reporters Should Ask Animal Rights

 Activists, But Don’t!

+If you haven’t read part 1 click here.
 Read the questions below.
 Feel free to use them when interviewing animal rights activists.
 It contains a great deal of information that debunks the animal rights agenda.
 I have published a number of articles, including peer-reviewed as well as a book: Dominion over Wildlife: An Environmental-Theology of Human-Wildlife Relations (Wipf and Stock, 2009) detailing the logical, conceptual, and factual inadequacies of the animal rights position.
 Feel free to contact me firstname.lastname@example.org for more information.

 - Why should money be spent on contraceptives for deer, when hunting is effective and much cheaper, particularly when the money could be spent on purchasing more property for habitat preservation or the poor?

 - Why does your organization persist in claiming that vegetarianism has less environmental impact on the planet when hunting/trapping disturbs the ecology less than farming and that some ecosystems can only handle ranching and not intensive farming?
 (If you are confused by the question just consider the environmental devastation caused by the sod busters of the Mid-West.)
 The least harm principle actually supported mixed use farming (see Davis, Steven L. (2003).
 The Least Harm Principle May Require that Humans Consume a Diet Containing Large Herbivores, not a Vegan Diet.
 Journal of Agricultural and Environmental Ethics, 16, 387-394).